paretomansmartvotesim/paretomansmartvotesim.github.io/stv.md

 - voters often feel their vote is wasted, and
 - candidates are antagonistic towards each other during campaigns.

-I’m also going to describe other mechanically-similar voting methods that achieve the same goals.
+I’m also going to describe other mechanically similar voting methods that achieve the same goals.

 ## Representative Politics